pbstrein/docs/content/docs/reference/pkg/gcp/container/nodepool.md

             </td>
             <td class="align-top">{{% md %}}
  (Optional)
 The name of the node pool.
-If left blank, this provider will auto-generate a unique name.
+If left blank, the provider will auto-generate a unique name.
  {{% /md %}}